A way to get MNI coordinates for subcortical voxels of a CIFTI file

 Get information from XML

-After loading the XML data, I convert it to a list using the xml2
+After loading the XML data, I am convert it to list using the xml2

 package.